 Paul Allen’s Vulcan selects Luis Blackaller to Direct Death Planet Rescue.

-Last Summer, Paul Allen and his team at Vulcan commissioned us to create a science fiction immersive thrill ride for the Holodome, an immersive reality system inspired by Paul’s vision of the future.
+Last Summer, Paul Allen and his team at Vulcan commissioned Luis Blackaller to direct and Anthony Batt to produce to a science fiction immersive thrill ride for the Holodome, an immersive reality system inspired by Paul’s vision of the future.